Click here for a PDF version of the Rules and Regulations.

 Glass: All handmade works that are functional or decorative by design and are kiln-formed or have been crafted by blowing, molding, or casting.
 Works may be etched or engraved.
 No forms of mass production are permitted.

 Jewelry: All jewelry produced from metal, glass, clay, fiber, paper, plastic, or other materials must be entered in this category.
-No commercial casts, molds or production studio worked is allowed.
-Limited use of per-made material such as beads or small ornamental items is permitted.
+No commercial casts, molds or production studio work is allowed.
+Limited use of pre-made materials, such as beads or small ornamental items, is permitted.

 Metalwork: Includes all non-jewelry works crafted from metals.